 Disc brakes can squeak after a car sits overnight, generally due to moisture from dew, rain or high humidity.
 This moisture creates a thin layer of rust on the rotor’s surface.
 As the rotor turns the pads scrape the rust off and it gets caught the edge of the brake pad.
 The squeak comes from the rust embedding into the pad.

-Squeaking brakes can be an indicator of brake wear, especially in used trucks Springfield MO.
+Squeaking brakes can be an indicator of brake wear.
 When the pads are almost worn out they squeak to remind the owner it is time to replace them.
 Wear indicators are tabs of hardened steel attached to the brake pad and they make the squeak before the pad wears out.
 It is important to replace brakes as soon as this begins to happen because the grinding and scratching can damage the rotor’s smooth surface.

 Cheaper brake pads are made with a higher metal content and occasionally larger bits of metal make it through the manufacturing process.
 These pieces will cause a high-pitched squeak.
 Brake pads can last between 30,000 and 40,000 miles, so it is worth it to spend a little extra for quality brakes to avoid this annoyance.
 Brake pads with a higher content of organic material (Kevlar, rubber, resin, fiber, etc.) will squeak less.